alexeygrigorev/mlwiki.org/index.php/Minimal_Cut_Problem.md

 ---
-title: "Minimal Cut Problem"
 layout: default
 permalink: /index.php/Minimal_Cut_Problem
+tags:
+- algorithms
+- graphs
+title: Minimal Cut Problem
 ---

-# Minimal Cut Problem

 ## Minimal Cut Problem
 A ''cut'' in a [graph](Graphs) is a partition of vertices $V$ into two non-empty subsets $A$ and $B$